Reg BI and the Future of Compliant Investment Recommendations

 Broker-dealers have known about the pending Reg BI deadline since June 2019.
 While the Coronavirus pandemic and pending Reg BI lawsuits have created speed bumps, the main question remains: How can broker-dealers demonstrate they are acting in the best interest of retail clients when making investment recommendations?

-In this 45-minute webinar, industry experts from Morningstar, RumbergerKirk, and InvestorCOM will discuss:
+In this 45-minute on-demand webinar, industry experts from Morningstar, RumbergerKirk, and InvestorCOM discuss:

 - Regulatory and legal implications of Reg BI and the Care Obligation on broker-dealers and associated persons